-- Is public transportation in Papua New Guinea safe?
+- More on Safety in Papua New Guinea

-- Is the food in Papua New Guinea safe?
+- FAQ about Staying Safe in Papua New Guinea

 Papua New Guinea is pretty cool, we’re not going to lie.
 World War II relics, a super diverse culture (including over 800 languages!) and beautiful lush nature…